iRobotEducation/create3_sim/README.md

 sudo apt-get update && sudo apt-get install ignition-edifice
 ```

+**Note**: `ign_ros2_control` is released but not yet sync in the Galactic stable repository.
+Galactic sync
+happens perodically.
+Meanwhile you can try to use the testing repository:

+#### ROS2 Testing packages

+Change your ROS2 package source to `ros2-testing` to get the latest updates.

+ - Edit `/etc/apt/sources.list.d/ros2.list`
+ - Change `http://packages.ros.org/ros2/ubuntu focal main` to `http://packages.ros.org/ros2-testing/ubuntu focal main`
+ - Run `sudo apt update`

 ## Build

 - Create a workspace if you don't already have one: